dyno-might/dyno-might.github.io/_posts/2020-12-22-what-i-learned-about-covid-19-from-pestering-a-bunch-of-biologists.md

 **I've heard that the Moderna and Pfizer vaccines are "RNA" vaccines.
 How do those work?**

 We create specific "messenger RNA" sequences and encapsulate them in a lipid nanoparticle.
 This is injected into the body.
-Because of physics, that nanoparticle will naturally cross the membrane and then dissolve, leaving the RNA inside of cells.
+Because of physics, that nanoparticle will naturally cross the cell membrane and then dissolve, leaving the RNA inside of cells.
 The body’s protein machinery (ribosomes etc) then makes this into a specific protein.
 We have chosen the RNA sequence to make the spike protein of the COVID-19 virus.

 > Why "messenger" RNA?
 No one could identify a physical difference between messenger RNA and regular RNA.
 I think it's an issue of *intent*, e.g. if the RNA is carrying a "message" from the DNA in the nucleus.
 I wanted to delete the word "messenger" from the previous answer, but this would have caused a mutiny.